erinmaus/itsyscape/todo/Trailer_0.8.0.md

 "Learn the secrets of the The Empty King."

 **Clips**:
-* Show cutscene of The Empty King slaying Yendor with Gottskrieg in The Empty Ruins.
-Skulls form on the walls, screaming, as The Empty King's army is slain away when The Empty King deals the final blow against Yendor.
+* Show cutscene of The Empty King slaying Yendor with Gottskrieg.
+The Empty King's zealot army vs Yendorians (with ballistas, etc).
+  1. The Empty King summons Gottskrieg and dashes at Yendor.
+  2. Deals multiple blows against Yendor while dodging Yendor's attacks with various spells (Fire Blast, Miasma, Infest).
+  3. Deals a final blow, casting Astral Maelstrom against Yendor.
+  4. Yendor dies, causing a shockwave that kills the Yendorians and Zealots.
 * Show cutscene w/ silhouette of Gammon being thrown from the Realm.
 * Show cutscene w/ silhouette of Prisium grasping at a closing portal.
 * Show cutscene w/ zoomed-in Eye of Bastiel closing.

 **Narrator**:
-* In a time immemorial, the Old Ones were banished from the Realm in a horrific ritual that claimed innumerable lives by The Empty King.
+* In a time immemorial, The Empty King performed a horrific ritual that claimed innumerable lives in order to banish the Old Ones from the Realm.
-* The Old Ones gnaw at the edges of The Empty King's enchantment, yearning to wake up from their horrible nightmare.
+* But the Old Ones gnaw at the edges of The Empty King's enchantment, yearning to wake up from their horrible nightmares.
 * Yet...
 The actions of an up-and-coming hero may change the fate of the world.

 # Scene 2